[BoDD logo]

 According to Bailey (1971) Pastinaca sativa L. is the cultivated parsnip and Pastinaca sativa L. var. sylvestris DC. is the wild parsnip which is extensively naturalised in North America.
 According to Clapham et al. (1962) Pastinaca sativa L. is the wild parsnip which is native to Great Britain found at roadsides and in grassy waste places.
 In Scotland and Ireland, it is found only as an escape from cultivation.
 The plant is found in Europe except in the extreme North and in Portugal, and is found eastwards to the Caucasus.
 It has been introduced to North and South America, Australia and New Zealand.
 Somner and Jillson (1967) refer to the cultivated parsnip as P. sativa var. hortensis and to the wild parsnip as P. sativa var. pratensis.
 The wild variety reverts to the edible variety with appropriate horticulture and vice versa.

 In Great Britain the wild variety is colloquially named heeltrot, hockweed, bird's nest, hart's eye and madnip (Klaber 1942).
 The wild parsnip can be identified in early summer by the clusters of yellow flowers arising from a main stalk on stems arranged like the spines of an everted umbrella (Somner and Jillson 1967).
-The plant which is established as a weed in fields, waste places and roadsides throughout the United States looks somewhat like the wild carrot or Queen Anne's lace (Daucus) but has yellow flowers (Hardin and Arena 1974).
+The plant which is established as a weed in fields, waste places and roadsides throughout the United States looks somewhat like the wild carrot or Queen Anne's lace (Daucus) but has yellow flowers (Hardin & Arena 1974).

 Three Pastinaca species which were investigated yielded linear furanocoumarins (Nielsen 1971).